Azure/AppService/_posts/2020-12-18-deploying-to-network-secured-sites.md

 You now have a VM Scale Set with DevOps agents installed, all deployed within a VNet.
 Now you will create the web app and confirm that the VM's and webapp can communicate over the virtual network.

 1. [Create an Azure Webapp](https://portal.azure.com/#create/Microsoft.WebSite) *in the same region* as the VM.
 Choose whatever runtime and operating system fit your application.
-2. Once the VM is created, go to **Networking** > **VNet Integration**.
+2. Once the web app is created, go to **Networking** > **VNet Integration**.
 Add the site to the same virtual network as the VM.
 The VM and webapp cannot be in the same subnet, so you may need to create another subnet.

     With VNet integration enabled, the web app and VM can communicate over the virtual network.
 To test this, go to the web console for your site at *https://my-linux-site.scm.azurewebsites.net/webssh/host* on Linux apps, or *https://my-windows-site.scm.azurewebsites.net/DebugConsole/?shell=powershell* for Windows.
 Once the console is open, run the following command to ping the VM's private IP.
 You can find your VM's private IP from the **Networking** blade on the VM resource.
 It's shown under "NIC Private IP".